Skip to main content

 Join the TIPQC Community Resource Council

-The TIPQC Community Resource Council aims to connect and engage nonprofits, government agencies, and other civic organizations working to meet the needs of birthing people, babies, and Tennessee Families.
+The TIPQC Community Resource Council aims to connect and engage nonprofits, government agencies, and other civic organizations working to meet the needs of mothers, babies, and Tennessee Families.
 TIPQC welcomes the input and perspective of each of these organizations in our Quality Improvement work, ensuring that we are representing diverse populations and perspectives in our QI initiatives.

 Each application will be reviewed by TIPQC staff to ensure each organization meets the criteria for participation outlined below.
 Acceptance into the Community Resource Council does not indicate TIPQC or its affiliates, the Tennessee Department of Health, or any Tennessee hospital’s endorsement of third-party services or websites.